Do you want to know how to increase your metabolism?

 Myth #1: Eat Breakfast To Jump-Start Your Metabolism

 This one is the idea that, by eating breakfast bright and early every morning, you kick your metabolism into gear and get it started for the day, thus turning your body into a calorie-burning machine as soon after waking up as possible.

 And I call it nonsense because… that’s really all it is.

 One study compared the effects of eating breakfast, lunch, and dinner vs eating only lunch and dinner (with the same total calories still being consumed in both instances), and there were no differences whatsoever in terms of a metabolic boost (or anything else, for that matter).

 So, whether you eat breakfast bright and early, delay it until a little later on, or skip it completely and make lunch your first meal of the day… it doesn’t matter at all with all else being equal.

 Feel free to do whatever is most Preferable, Enjoyable, Convenient and Sustainable for you (PECS!) and therefore makes you most likely to consistently eat the right total amount of calories and macronutrients each day.

-Because, when it comes to losing weight, building muscle and being healthy, that’s what actually matters.
-Not the time of day that you do (or do not) eat.
+Because, when it comes to losing weight, building muscle, and being healthy, that’s what actually matters.
+Not the time of day that you eat.